arun744167/LongTailUX/README.md

 composer required version 1.10.* required (Tested on this version)

 ### Installation
-Run "composer install" to generate vendor folder
+Run "composer install" to generate vendor folder, in root of the project

 ### Running Unit Tests
-run "/vendor/bin/phpunit" on command line
+run "/vendor/bin/phpunit" on command line, in root of the project